khaors/geocompr/main.md

 Section \@ref(geo-ras) covers geometric transformations on raster objects.
 This involves changing the size and number of the underlying pixels, and assigning them new values.
-It teaches how to change the resolution (also called raster aggregation and disaggregation), the extent and the origin of a raster.
+It teaches how to change the resolution (also called raster aggregation and disaggregation  - see section \@ref(ras-agg)), the extent and the origin of a raster.
 These operations are especially useful if one would like to align raster datasets from diverse sources (see section \@ref(raster-alignment)).
 Only making sure that these rasters share the same header information allows the jointly usage of map algebra operations (see section \@ref(map-algebra)).